GWan1234/picoports/docs/dev_setup.md

   `pico2` = Build for Raspberry Pi Pico 2.
 Firmware images are not compatible between Pico (1) and Pico 2.
 CMake cache needs to be cleaned before changing the board.
 - `LOG_ON_GP01`: Enable debug logging on GP0/GP1, TX/RX resp.
 (GPIO lines will start at GP2)
-- `BOOTSEL_BUTTON`: Pressing the button resets the pico into BOOTSEL mode (GPIO line for button will not be available)
+- `BOOTSEL_BUTTON`: Pressing the button resets the pico into BOOTSEL mode.
+Enabling this impacts flash accesses, which interferes with the SWD capabilities.
+The host software may occasionally show warnings and errors when this is enabled.

 ## Theory of operation